-The Best Pumpkin Patches in North Texas to Visit in 2023
+The Best Pumpkin Patches in North Texas — From Texas-Themed to Jack-O-Lantern Wonderlands

 1010 S. Pearl Expressway (The Shed)

-Through October 31, The Shed at Dallas Farmers Market is offering Texas-grown pumpkins galore near downtown Dallas.
+From September 16 through October 31, The Shed at Dallas Farmers Market is offering Texas-grown pumpkins galore near downtown Dallas.
 The patch is open every day from 10 am to 5 pm (and opens an hour early on Saturday).
-On October 7, don’t miss Dallas’ Original Texas Pumpkin Day which will feature 20 varieties of pumpkins, pumpkin painting, a petting zoo, face painters, and more.
+On October 5, don’t miss Dallas’ Original Texas Pumpkin Day which will feature 20 varieties of pumpkins, pumpkin painting, a petting zoo, face painters, and more.

 Hall’s Pumpkin Farm